cysouw/diathesis/text/c05_case.md

 ### [ NAG ] Nominative+accusative+genitive

 There are also verbs that allow nominative, accusative and genitive, but those verbs often have a possible alternation dropping the genitive, which will be discussed in [@sec:case-accusative-genitive-drop].
 In a few cases, the genitive argument seems to be in the process to be replaced by an accusative (see Sections [@sec:case-genitive-accusative-swap; sec:case-genitive-accusative-dative-swap]).
+There do not seem to be any verbs that only allow for a construction with case-marked nominative, accusative and genitive arguments.

 ### [ NAA ] Nominative+accusative+accusative